Definition of a subsequent application

 A further requirement according to the law is that the applicant was unable, without grave fault on their part, to present the grounds for resumption in earlier proceedings, particular by means of legal remedy.
-The law also states that the application must be made within 3 months after the applicant has learned of the grounds for resumption of proceedings, [9] however, following an CJEU ruling indicating that such time limits are in violation of the EU APD,[10] the BAMF has declared it will no longer require this in practice.[11]
-German courts have adopted the ruling in several cases which were decided by BAMF prior to the judgement in 2021.[12]
-However, there is no information available whether the limits are still applied by the BAMF after 2021, the newest Internal Directive for Asylum Procedures (Dienstanweisung Asyl) from BAMF still includes the time limit of three months.[13]
+The law also states that the application must be made within 3 months after the applicant has learned of the grounds for resumption of proceedings, [13] however, following an CJEU ruling indicating that such time limits are in violation of the EU APD,[14] the BAMF has declared it will no longer require this in practice.[15]
+German courts have adopted the ruling in several cases which were decided by BAMF prior to the judgement in 2021.[16]
+The BAMF has consequently amended its Internal Directive according to the CJEU ruling.
+The current Internal Directive for Asylum Procedures states that ‘asylum applications are neither limited in time nor in number’.
+They can therefore be made without observing any time limits.[17]

 The legal status of applicants pending the decision on the admissibility of their subsequent application is not expressly regulated by law.
 It is generally assumed, though, that a removal order has to be suspended until the Federal Office has taken a decision on the commencement of a new asylum procedure.
 Accordingly, the stay of applicants is to be ‘tolerated’ (geduldet) until this decision has been rendered.[18]
 For secondary applications, the tolerated status is foreseen by law.[19]
 However, a removal may proceed from the very moment that the Federal Office informs the responsible Foreigners’ Authority that a new asylum procedure will not be initiated.
 If an enforceable removal order already exists, a new removal order or other notification is not required to enforce removal.[20]
 The applicant may also be detained pending removal until it is decided that a subsequent or secondary asylum procedure is carried out.[21]